South Carolina's Equalization Schools 1951-1960

 Sumter County:

-Ebenezer Elementary School (black), c.
+Ebenezer Elementary and High School (black), c.
 1953, Sumter

 Green Elementary School (black), c.
 1954, Sumter (formerly a Rosenwald School)